warg-void/Wolf/README.md

 ### To implement
 - [ ] Adam and AdamW optimizers
-- [ ] Helper functions to save and load neural nets
-- [ ] Helper functions to download and parse datasets
+- [ ] More Types of Layers and Loss
 - [ ] Write Docs
 - [ ] ROCm and rocBLAS
 - [ ] cuDA and cuBLAS